Skip to main content

 The fox kits from last fall should be on their own now.
 The coyotes have been quiet.
 Bartholomule is happy with his new friend, and the others are relaxing peacefully munching grass and hay, happy for a break from the biting flies that have also been abundant this year.
 I’m riding again.
 Not that I ever really stopped, per se, but I rarely did so.
 It seemed I never had or made the time, but I do now and I remember why it means so much to me, and why it is something I always come back to when I need to find myself.
 Duke is getting older and grey.
 Cole is as sweet as ever.
 And the kid is fitting in nicely, with a promise of future that we look forward to, together.

 I am sitting on my porch swing as I write this, waiting for the moon to make her appearance over my tree-line, without venturing down the road again.
 I’ve worked from this swing in the past, but haven’t this year due to all the rain and the bugs, and it’s lovely to be sitting here, relaxing, thinking, reconnecting, breathing.
-Simple being.
+Simply being.

 Astrid is mad she’s not allowed out, but we all know she’ll go out gallivanting under the nearly full moon, and not come in until well after midnight.
 Possibly with something in her mouth.
 Definitely wanting to burrow under the covers and snuggle, and even more definitely disrupting everyone’s sleep in the process, most of all mine.
 And I’ll allow her to do it and smile at her because that’s what she does and she makes me smile.
 She makes all of us smile.
 But tonight she’s inside, and me and the dogs will be in shortly as well, too, ready for bed and another day of abundance tomorrow.